Cytotoxicity Analysis Report

 - Pentostam vs T. vogelii

-nterpretation: Amphotericin B, Pentostam, and T. vogelii have significantly different cytotoxicity compared to the RPMI control but are not significantly different from each other.
+Interpretation: Amphotericin B, Pentostam, and T. vogelii generate a highly unique cytotoxicity deviation envelope relative to the baseline RPMI control frame but remain statically indistinguishable from one another.

-- RPMI Control: Cytotoxicity remains constant across all concentrations.
+- RPMI Control: Cytotoxicity values maintain a flat, baseline horizontal distribution ceiling across all tested concentrations.

-- Amphotericin B: Shows the lowest median cytotoxicity at higher concentrations.
+- Amphotericin B: Manifests the lowest median tracking cytotoxicity metric footprint at high dosage concentrations.

 No comments: